 Can I take my driving test in the car?

-Once I pass my test, how long does the Learner Driver Insurance last?
+Once I pass my test, how long does the Learner Driver cover last?

 What happens if I pass before the policy ends?